stacks-network/docs/src/pages/stacks-blockchain/overview.md

 To unpack this definition:

-- A replicated state machine is two or more copies (“replicas”) of a given set of rules (a “machine”) that, in processing a common input (such as the same sequence of transactions), will arrive at the same configuration (“state”).
+_A replicated state machine_ is two or more copies ("replicas") of a given set of rules (a "machine") that, in processing a common input (such as the same sequence of transactions), will arrive at the same configuration ("state").
 Bitcoin is a replicated state machine — its state is the set of UTXOs, which each peer has a full copy of, and given a block, all peers will independently calculate the same new UTXO set from the existing one.

-- Open-membership means that any host on the Internet can join the blockchain and independently calculate the same full replica as all other peers.
+_Open-membership_ means that any host on the Internet can join the blockchain and independently calculate the same full replica as all other peers.

-- Non-enumerable means that the set of peers that are producing the blocks don’t know about one another — they don’t know their identities, or even how many exist and are online.
+_Non-enumerable_ means that the set of peers that are producing the blocks don’t know about one another — they don’t know their identities, or even how many exist and are online.
 They are indistinguishable.

 ## Roadmap